CiscoDevNet/sna-initial-config-setup-script/README.md

  C:\> python3 -m venv test
  C:\> test\Scripts\activate.bat
 ```
+# Execution:
-To install the other dependencies, execute:
+To install the project dependencies, execute:
 ```
 pip install -r requirements.txt
 ```
-# Execution:

 Script can be executed via OS terminals or IDE terminals(eg: Pycharm or vscode).
 The command to execute the script would be
 ```